Last updated on December 31st, 2019

 Wyoming is the 50th most populous and the 10th most extensive of the 50 states of the United States.
 It is in the mountain region of the western United States.
 The state attained statehood on July 10, 1890, becoming the 44th state to join the union.
 Its bordering states are Colorado, Idaho, Montana, Nebraska, South Dakota, and Utah.
 Wyoming (nicknamed: Cowboy State, Equality State, Park State) has 23 counties.
 The state’s capital is Cheyenne.
 The abbreviation for Wyoming is Wyo.
-With these 44 facts about Wyoming, let us learn more about its history, geography, people, economy and more.
+Let us learn more about its history, geography, people, economy, and other interesting things.

 1. The Red Desert in South Central Wyoming does not drain to the east or to the west.
 The continental divide simply splits and then goes around the desert on all sides of the area.
 This leaves the basin without any normal drainage.
 The desert is home to the Killpecker Sand Dunes, the largest active dune system in the U.S. and the second largest active sand dune field in the world.
 The world’s largest herd of desert elk can also be found here.[1,2]